 04 of 09

 Twinings has had a tea shop on The Strand in London since 1717.
-The Strand shop stocks a wide range of specialty teas, fruit and herbal infusions, iced teas, and coffee blends, as well as gifts, teapots, cups, mugs, biscuits, cakes, and chocolates.
-There is also a small museum that tells the history of the Twinings family, along with examples of tea caddies and more unusual items from the world of tea.
+The Strand shop stocks a wide range of specialty teas as well as fruit and herbal infusions, iced teas, and coffee blends.
+There's a great range of gifts including teapots, cups, mugs, biscuits, cakes, and chocolates.
+There is also a small museum that tells the history of the Twinings family, along with artifacts and unusual items from the world of tea.

 216 The Strand, London WC2R 1APContinue to 5 of 9 below.

 Postcard Teas, Mayfair

 Postcard Teas is owned by Timothy d'Offay, who has dedicated himself to all things tea.
 He travels the world to bring back the best tea and accessories for this delightful tea shop near Oxford Street.

 The Tea House on Neal Street in Covent Garden is a well-known landmark in the area.
 It sells 100+ tea varieties from around the world as well as associated tea paraphernalia.
 The novelty teapots remain a popular buy, and the shop always smells nice.

 15 Neal Street, London WC2H 9PU